Vitamin B6 (Pyridoxine) Rich Foods & Recipes

 Vitamin B6 Toxicity

 Vitamin B6 is water-soluble.
-However, long-term supplementation of very high doses of vitamin B6 (greater than 1,000 mg per day) for extended periods results in painful neurological symptoms known as sensory neuropathy.
-For this reason, an Upper Intake Level has been set at 100 mg/day.
+However, long-term supplementation of very high doses of vitamin B6 (greater than 1,000 mg per day) for extended periods is known to result in painful neurological symptoms known as sensory neuropathy.
+An Upper Intake Level has been set at 100 mg/day for this reason.

 Because specific vitamins and minerals work antagonistically to one another, consuming large amounts of isolated supplements like B1 (thiamine) can contribute to a deficiency in vitamin B6 over time.
 Hence, you should focus on whole foods for your vitamins and minerals because they include a complete profile of synergistic nutrients.